mpolacek/lists/1001-albums.md

 - [ ] 264.
 Roxy Music - Roxy Music (1972)
 - [ ] 265.
 Alice Cooper School's Out
 - [ ] 266.
 The Temptations - All Directions (1972)
-- [ ] 267.
-David Bowie - The Rise and Fall of Ziggy Stardust & the Spiders From M
+- [X] 267.
+David Bowie - The Rise and Fall of Ziggy Stardust & the Spiders From Mars
 - [ ] 268.
 War - The World Is a Ghetto
 - [ ] 269.
 Al Green - Let's Stay Together
 - [ ] 270.
 Rolling Stones - Exile on Main Street